 Primary onboard venues and typical locations of Indian/Jain options:

-- Main dining room — Nightly or rotating menus commonly include Indian and vegetarian entrées; Jain adaptations are typically available on request.
+- Main dining room — Nightly or rotating menus commonly include at least one Indian and one vegetarian entrée; Jain adaptations without onion and garlic are typically available on request with advance notice.

-- Buffet/Lido/Windjammer — Self‑service stations often feature Indian dishes and may host Indian‑themed nights; the buffet usually provides the widest daily variety.
+- Buffet/Lido/Windjammer — Self-service stations frequently feature Indian dishes and may host dedicated Indian-themed evenings; the buffet is usually the most flexible venue for sampling a wide variety of dishes at any given mealtime.

-- Specialty restaurants — Ship‑specific Indian restaurants (sometimes with a cover charge) offer tandoor items and regional specialties.
+- Specialty restaurants — Ship-specific Indian restaurants, sometimes with a cover charge, offer more authentic tandoor items and regional preparations than the buffet or main dining room.

-- Room service and special events — Pre‑arranged orders, private dining, and themed events may include Indian, vegetarian, or Jain meals; Jain meals typically require advance notice.
+- Room service and special events — Pre-arranged orders, private dining experiences, and cultural themed events may include Indian, vegetarian, or Jain meals; strict Jain preparation typically requires advance notice of at least 48 hours.

 Venue types explained: main dining, buffet, specialty restaurants and events

-- Main dining room: Service model is waiter‑served, with nightly or rotational menus where main dining often lists at least one Indian or vegetarian entree; passengers can request changes through the dining staff.
+- Main dining room: Waiter-served with nightly or rotational menus; the main dining room typically lists at least one Indian or vegetarian entrée per service.
+Staff can often accommodate changes to dishes on request, and this is the most appropriate setting for arranging Jain adaptations through the dining manager.

 Typical dishes and regional varieties found

-- North Indian classics: butter chicken, chicken korma, biryani, tandoori items, and paneer dishes.
-Offered in main dining rooms and specialty restaurants; vegetarian variants commonly appear in buffet selections.
+- North Indian classics: butter chicken, chicken korma, biryani, tandoori items, and a variety of paneer dishes are the most consistently available.
+These appear in main dining rooms and specialty restaurants, with vegetarian variants commonly turning up in buffet selections.

-- South Indian specialties: dosa, idli, sambar, and coconut-based curries.
-Often available at breakfast and in buffet/Lido stations; typically prepared vegetarian.
+- South Indian specialties: dosa, idli, sambar, and coconut-based curries are typically offered at breakfast and in the buffet or Lido; they are usually prepared vegetarian and represent a welcome alternative to North Indian-only menus.

-- Coastal/seafood curries: regional fish and prawn curries appear on specialty menus or buffet seafood stations; not vegetarian but reflective of regional variety.
+- Coastal and seafood curries: regional fish and prawn curries occasionally appear on specialty menus or buffet seafood stations.
+While not suitable for vegetarians, they reflect the genuine regional variety some ships aim to represent.

-- Street-food and snacks: samosa, vada pav, chaat-style items, and kebabs offered as starters or buffet choices.
+- Street food and snacks: samosas, vada pav, chaat-style items, and seekh kebabs are offered as starters, snacks, or buffet choices throughout the day.

-- Jain adaptations: simple vegetable preparations without onion or garlic, plain dals, and rotis available by advance request.
-Strict no-onion/no-garlic preparation often requires 48+ hours' notice.
+- Jain adaptations: simple vegetable preparations without onion or garlic, plain dals, and plain rotis are the most reliably available Jain options, but they almost always require 48 or more hours' advance notice to prepare correctly and safely.

 Specialty-restaurant examples (branded instances)